-C3 anti-detection film – This is another variant of Mylar and it is a material that has been specially designed not to let any heat trough and because of that it can be a great addition to grow rooms that are constructed in cold climates.
+C3 anti-detection film is another variant of Mylar and it is a material that has been specially designed not to let any heat trough.
+Because of that it can be a great addition to grow rooms that are constructed in cold climates.
 But you have to be careful in hot climates where you will need a lot more ventilation to counteract that heat as well as those light reflection properties.

-- Elestomere paint – And another great substitute for simple flat paint is elestomeric paint that has a latex additive that makes it a semi liquid and will allow paint coating to seep into all cracks and even heal itself under pressure and some other mild damages.
-This paint can also reflect a great deal of light but it will be a bit more expensive and you will need to wait a longer time for it to dry off.
+Elastomeric paint is another great substitute for simple flat paint.
+It has a latex additive that makes it a semi-liquid and will allow paint coating to seep into all cracks and even heal itself under pressure and some other mild damages.
+This paint can also reflect a great deal of light but it will be a bit more expensive and you will need to wait a longer time for it to dry.

 Black and white Polymer

-Blackout canvas is a product that is used in top of the line grow tents as this is maybe the best material that completely reflects all the light back in your growing environment and does not let any light to leak trough this material This blackout canvas is one of the most expensive reflective materials but if you need to completely light seal your grow environment then this is the way to go and because it is made from non-toxic materials it will not react with your grow lights or the air inside your room.
+Blackout canvas is a product that is used in top of the line grow tents as this is maybe the best material that completely reflects all the light back in your growing environment and does not let any light leak through this material.

 White bed sheet